stereotype441/language/resources/type-system/inference.md

 in the case of `@CONSTRUCTOR_TEAROFF`), `m_0` represents an elaborated expression, and `f` represents a static method or top level function.

+The semantics of each of these forms is to evaluate `m_0` if present, then create the appropriate tearoff function object.

 ## Additional properties satisfied by elaborated expressions

 The rules below ensure that elaborated expressions will satisfy the following